-Bangladesh, Myanmar bracing as Cyclone Mocha set to make landfall
+Bangladesh, Myanmar brace as Cyclone Mocha makes landfall

-DHAKA, Bangladesh (AP) — Bangladesh and Myanmar were bracing Sunday as an extremely severe cyclone was set to hit their coastal areas, and authorities told thousands of people in both countries to seek shelter.
+DHAKA, Bangladesh (AP) — Bangladesh and Myanmar braced Sunday as an extremely severe cyclone started to hit coastal areas and authorities urged thousands of people in both countries to seek shelter.

+The outermost band of Cyclone Mocha reached the coast of Myanmar’s Rakhine state on Sunday morning, and by afternoon the center of the storm was expected to make landfall near Sittwe township, which was under the highest weather alert, Myanmar’s Meteorological Department said Sunday.

+More than 4,000 of Sittwe’s 300,000 residents have been evacuated to other cities since Friday and more than 20,000 people are sheltering in sturdy buildings such as monasteries, pagodas and schools located on the city’s highlands, said Tin Nyein Oo, who is helping people in shelters in Sittwe.

+Lin Lin, the chairman of a local charitable foundation, said earlier there was not enough food in the shelters in Sittwe after more people arrived than expected.

+In Bangladesh, weather in most areas remained sunny and humid on Sunday morning.

-U.N. agencies and aid workers prepositioned tons of dry food and dozens of ambulances with mobile medical teams in sprawling refugee camps in Bangladesh with more than 1 million Rohingya who fled persecution in Myanmar.
+U.N. agencies and aid workers in Bangladesh prepositioned tons of dry food and dozens of ambulances with mobile medical teams in sprawling refugee camps with more than 1 million Rohingya who fled persecution in Myanmar.

-The camps at Cox’s Bazar are in the path of Cyclone Mocha, which was closing in on the coast of southeastern Bangladesh and Myanmar with wind speeds of up to 220 kilometers (135 miles) per hour and gusts of up to 240 kph (150 mph), the Indian Meteorological Department said late Saturday.
-It’s projected to make landfall between Cox’s Bazar in Bangladesh and Kyaukpyu in Myanmar.
+Bangladesh issued the highest danger signal for Cox’s Bazar, home to the camps.
+The Bangladesh Meteorological Department warned the cyclone could cause severe damage to lives and property in eight coastal districts.

+No heavy rainfall had been reported in Cox’s Bazar as of Sunday morning.

 Bangladesh, with more than 160 million people, has prepared more than 1,500 cyclone shelters.
 The navy said it’s keeping ready 21 ships, maritime patrol aircraft and helicopters for rescue and relief operations.